For all Rentals at the Rotary Centre for the Arts (RCA)

 Radio, TV, Broadcasting, Recording, Etc.: In the event of any recordings, audio or visual, planned in association with the rental activity, for promotional, archival, production or any other use, the Rotary Centre for the Arts booking representative is to be consulted prior to the said recording, and proper clearance be obtained.

 Entry: The Society reserves the right to have a representative enter any rooms associated with the rental to communicate with the renter or theatre staff, or to protect the safety of the renter, the renter’s equipment, the theatre’s equipment, personnel, or visitors.
-The society reserves the right to receive two tickets for each performance in the MIT for the society’s use.
+The Society reserves the right to receive two (2) complimentary tickets for each performance in the MIT for the Society’s use.

-Parking: There are no parking facilities available to clients.
+Parking: There are no parking facilities available to clients on the premise.

 Conduct: The Licensee and its Board of Directors, if a society or a corporation, hereby assume full responsibility for the character, acts and conduct of all persons admitted to the premises or to any portion of the Rotary Centre for the Arts by the consent of the Licensee or by or with the consent of any person acting for or on behalf of the Licensee.
 The Society maintains the right to eject any objectionable person or persons, including any or all patrons that are disorderly and exhibit behaviour that is potentially dangerous to the premises, other patrons or themselves.